Welcome To My Website!

-Welcome to my website!
-Its so exciting to see you finally made it here.
-I hope this will be the start of a beautiful friendship.
-I’m Alicia Schooler-Hugg, and I love to write.
-It all started when I was a little girl, being raised by my paternal grandfather who was a preacher and a poet.
+It’s 2020, and the Napa Valley vineyards are alive with color and the promise of a bountiful harvest.
+While fire has devastated a portion of our land, the surrounding hills, inundated by this winter’s rain, are green–sparking hope.
+I’m Alicia Schooler-Hugg, writer, poet, fine artist, and most importantly observer.
+It all started when I was a little girl, being raised by my paternal grandparents.
+Grandpa, Alexander Robinson Schooler, was a preacher and a poet; Grandma, Carrie Weir Schooler, a school teacher.
 Looking back, I think most ministers are poets at heart.
-His best days were spent in his study, writing sermons and interpreting “visions.”
+My grandfather’s best days were spent in his study, writing sermons and interpreting “visions.”
 Writers are visionaries too.

-I’ve written poems, short stories, memoir and feature stories for Nurseweek.com and the Modesto Bee.
-My work has also appeared in several anthologies, professional journals, liner notes and other print media.
-As an Op Ed columnist for the Stockton (Caifornia) Record for nearly a decade, I wrote about racism, sexism and any other kind of 'ism’ that struck my fancy.
+I’ve written poems, short stories, memoir, and a couple of books.
+In addition to feature stories for Nurseweek.com and the Modesto Bee, my work has appeared in several anthologies, professional journals, liner notes and other print media.
+As an Op Ed columnist for the Stockton (California) Record for nearly a decade (1991 to 2000), I wrote about racism, sexism and any other ‘ism’ that struck my fancy.
 My editor, the late Richard “Dick” Marsh, said “write about anything you want, Alicia.
 I may not agree with what you say, but I certainly agree with your right to say it!”
 That’s a truth I’ve always clung to, and in these pages I hope to share with you…